 Dedicated versus shared

-“Shared” also means something else.
-When a single server or service, regardless of how it’s hosted, makes resources available to others, those resources are said to be “shared out”, or just “shared”.
-For example I have an older computer in my basement that has 10 external hard disks connected, which it makes available or “shares” on my local network for other computers to use.
+Shared also means something else.
+When a single server or service, regardless of how it’s hosted, makes resources available to others, those resources are said to be shared out or just shared.
+For example, I have an older computer in my basement that has 10 external hard disks connected, which it makes available or “shares” those disks on my local network for other computers to use.

 Don’t be confused by the terminology.
 There’s really no such thing as just a server.
-Put another way, a server is just a computer with a job to do.
+A server is just a computer with a particular job to do.

 Want to exercise some servers?
 Subscribe to Confident Computing!
 Let my mail server send your mail server my newsletter, pointing you to the latest answers and tips on the Ask Leo! web server every week.